Garry Davis

 Sol Gareth "Garry" Davis (27 July 1921 – 24 July 2013) was an international peace activist best known for renouncing his American citizenship and interrupting the United Nations in 1948 to advocate for world government as a way to end nationalistic wars.

-His actions gained international attention, including support from intellectuals such as Albert Camus and Albert Einstein, but ridicule from Eleanor Roosevelt.
+Davis renounced his citizenship of the United States in May 1948 at the American Embassy in Paris, France, declaring himself instead a citizen of the world.

 Davis, a World Federalist, founded the non-profit World Service Authority in 1953 to educate and promote World government.
-The World Service Authority issues "world government documents", such as the World Passport, a fantasy travel document based on his interpretation of Article 13(2), Universal Declaration of Human Rights and on the concept of world citizenship.
+The World Service Authority issues "world government documents", such as the World Passport, a fantasy travel document based on his interpretation of Article 13(2), Universal Declaration of Human Rights, and the concept of world citizenship.
 Previously, Davis had worked as a Broadway stage actor and understudy for Danny Kaye.
 He served as an American bomber pilot in World War II.

-Early life
+Early life and education

-Davis was born in Bar Harbor, Maine (U.S.), to Meyer and Hilda (née Emery) Davis.
+Davis was born in Bar Harbor, Maine (U.S.), to Meyer and Hilda (née Hodgkins) Davis.
 His parents were Jewish and Irish, respectively.
 He graduated from The Episcopal Academy in 1940 and attended the Carnegie Institute of Technology (now Carnegie Mellon University).

 Career

-Davis was a Broadway actor who served as understudy for Danny Kaye and performed for him the musical Let's Face It!
+Davis was a Broadway actor who served as understudy for Danny Kaye and performed for him in the musical Let's Face It!

-He also played a leading role in the Broadway hit Three to Get Ready.
+He also played a leading role in the Broadway hit Three to Make Ready.

 Davis served in the U.S. Army during the Second World War as B-17 bomber pilot.

 Advocacy for world government

-Pained by his own brother's war death and at the death he caused other families by bombing the city of Brandenburg in World War II, and fearful that nuclear war could terminate humanity, Davis's relinquishment of United States nationality in 1948 led him to declare himself a "citizen of the world".
+Pained by his own brother's war death and the death he caused other families by bombing the city of Brandenburg in World War II, and fearful that nuclear war could terminate humanity, Davis's relinquishment of United States nationality in 1948 led him to declare himself a "citizen of the world".
 He mentioned Henry Martyn Noel, who had renounced a few months earlier, as one of his inspirations.